d2ski/GetDataCourseProject/codebook.md

 ----------------------
 subject

-*Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.*
+*Each row identifies the subject who performed the activity for each window sample: range from 1 to 30.*

 activityname

-*Each row identifies the performed activity*
+*Each row identifies the performed activity: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING*

 #### Features variables (means of):